Skip to content

 Upstream Lessons

 Hermes is the capability ledger for the agent runtime: provider routing, prompt assembly, tool continuations, gateway sessions, cron, memory providers, skills, plugins, and operator commands.
-GBrain is the architecture donor for contract-first operations, durable jobs, knowledge graph provenance, retrieval evaluation, and skills as auditable runtime knowledge.
+Honcho and the Go donor references shape memory, durable work, retrieval evidence, and auditable runtime knowledge.

 The combined lesson is simple: